Solutions

 • Risk Assessments – Identifying factors that may have a material impact on your organization is a critical risk management endeavor.
 We examine the effectiveness of your company’s risk management organization and practices, including the independence of risk management and compliance functions from business lines, the identification of long-term risks, their potential impact, and your company’s mitigation efforts.

 • Supply Chain Management – In view of the challenges presented by COVID, cybercrimes, and geopolitical events globally, exposures to supply chain risks are now much higher.
 When a company outsources its production, services, or business processes, it also outsources its own corporate responsibilities and its reputation.
-We provide strategies to manage the associated risks and opportunities posed by your supply chain.
+We provide strategies to manage the associated risks and opportunities posed by your supply chain, due diligence to determine if your suppliers are in alignment with your policies, and recommendations as to how to ensure your Supply Chain will not create challenges for your company and your shareholders.
+Whether the issue is ethical production, environmental assurances, human trafficking, slave labor, or other areas related to ESG principles, Guidepost has considerable experience in investigations in these sensitive areas.

 • Anti-Human Trafficking – The potential for human trafficking in supply chains should be of concern for all companies and organizations that have global and complex supply chains.
 We have considerable experience investigating human trafficking allegations, identifying and assisting victims of trafficking, and developing and auditing anti-trafficking compliance programs.
 We are well positioned to assist in addressing expanding mandates.